 Dante's handguns seem to have the odd ability to be able to kill pretty much everything he shoots with them in one blast.
 Compare to gameplay, where your same guns deal slightly more damage than throwing a large pebble.

 4 in particular may be the worst offender of this trope in video game history.
 While you can certainly pull of some decently badass looking moves in-game, the kind of stuff that both player characters, Dante especially, do in cutscenes is jaw-droppingly ridiculous.
-The zenith is after beating a rather diffcult boss as Dante, immediately afterwards 4 of his kind come through the hell gate.
+The zenith is after beating a rather difficult boss as Dante, immediately afterwards five more of his kind come through the hell gate.
 Dante then manages to obtain the Pandora, and proceeds to effortlessly wreck all 4 of the boss's friends with a lethal combination of Pandora's abilities.
 Try replicatingTHIS in-game.
 Granted, all of those functions are available, but are in no way that powerful, that easy to pull off (a couple even fall into Awesome, but Impractical territory), that easy to control, or simply that flashy.

 Damn You, Muscle Memory: Switch between 1 and 3.
 Thankfully the latter lets you remap the controls to your liking.
 Better yet, try going from 3 back to 1.
 Again thankfully, the HD collection remaps the controls of 1 to make them similar to the other games.